-- Provides high quality early childhood education in the Early Childhood Classroom.
-Plans and implements experiences throughout the day in all developmental areas (social emotional, cognitive, language, and physical development) as well as in in literacy and math.
-Utilizes the Creative Curriculum for Infants, Toddlers, and Twos to guide planning.
+- Provides high quality experiences across developmental areas (social emotional, cognitive, language, and physical development) as well as in in literacy and math for infants/toddlers in the Early Childhood Classroom.
+Utilizes the Creative Curriculum for Infants, Toddlers, and Twos and GOLD assessment system to guide planning.

-- Talks frequently with children to help them develop their oral language skills in English and Spanish (depending on teacher’s assigned and home language) as well as build skills in other home language.
+- Talks frequently with children to help them develop their oral language skills in English and Spanish (depending on teacher’s assigned and home language) as well as encouraging the development of their home language.
 Helps children to hear a variety of words in context, to understand their meanings, and put their own ideas and feelings into words.

-- Utilizes knowledge of child development in order to approach children’s behaviors with from a developmental and holistic standpoint.
-Attempts to understand children’s individual temperaments, experiences, culture, as well as the root cause of behaviors and the select responsive strategies that build off from that understanding.
+- Utilizes knowledge of child development so as to approach children’s behaviors from a developmental and holistic standpoint.
+Attempts to understand children’s individual temperaments, experiences, culture, as well as the root cause of behaviors.

 - Strives to maintain a positive social atmosphere at all times.
-Uses evidence-based strategies to support children’s social emotional development and strives to form positive and responsive relationships with each child.
+Uses evidence-based strategies to support children’s social emotional development and forms a positive relationship with each child.

-- Demonstrates understanding and competency for family literacy by respecting parents as children’s first teacher and actively engaging families in children’s learning.
+- Demonstrates understanding and competency for family literacy by respecting parents as children’s first teachers and actively engaging them in children’s learning.
 Collaborates with families to promote children’s development in all areas.
 Seeks ways to build and strengthen connections with family members.

 - Consistently demonstrates and models high regard for children and families through respectful language and actions (when communicating to families and about families).

-- Actively seeks out and listens to parents’ observations, comments, and concerns about their children.
-Provides activities and ideas to support children’s learning at home in addition to using families’ ideas about their children in the classroom (home-school bridge).
+- Seeks and listens to parents’ observations about their children.
+Provides activities and ideas to support children’s learning at home in addition to honoring families’ goals for their children (home-school bridge).

-- Uses knowledge about children’s health and nutrition needs as well as existing community services and local resources to support parents in accessing and choosing healthy foods for their children.
+- Works in collaboration with other Briya staff and uses knowledge about children’s health and nutrition needs to support parents in accessing and choosing healthy foods and lifestyles for their children.

 - Conducts home visits and documents each visit as scheduled in the school calendar an as necessary.
 Uses visits as opportunities to build or strengthen relationships with families.